The objective of this lesson is to enable you to fly straight towards your goal in a crosswind.

 How do we do it?

 As you turn across the wind, and decide which way you want to track, roll out of the turn so that you are heading ten to twenty degrees upwind.
 You can quickly judge whether you need to adjust this.
-Then fly wings and string level at your desired speed.
-Watch your target, or track, aiming to keep it stationary in your view.
+Then fly wings level, and keep the string in the middle.
+Watch your target, or track, and keep it stationary in your view.
 If it is sliding upwind or downwind, you need to ease the nose round a little with a coordinated turn in that direction.
 On a gusty day, with varying wind strengths, you will need to monitor this and adjust frequently.

 Scenario and Demonstration